Kichimatsu Kishi: Kishi’s oil business

 The discovery of oil on the Kishi property in 1919 attracted the interest of Isoroku Yamamoto, who in 1921 was touring the United States oil producing facilities in response to Japan’s growing navy.
 Yamamoto’s meeting with Kishi would help spark his interest in forming the Orange Petroleum Company.
 For several years, it seemed Kishi would succeed greatly.
 He did make enough money to pay back his debtors.
 During this time Kishi would continue to purchase land.
 Yamamoto visited the site again in 1924 and found the oil production doing well.

 Only several years later, the wells would run dry and the oil venture finally ended in 1925.
 Afterward, the Great Depression would also have a negative impact on the Kishi colony.
 Crop disease along with harsh weather destroyed the produce of the farm.
 In September 1931, Kishi lost his land to foreclosure.
 His son Taro, who had been working with a Japanese shipping company at the time, helped support his family by buying a small farm near Orange.
 The Kishi family managed to lease a portion of their former land as well.

 Years later, Kichimatsu Kishi was detained by authorities and kept for two months at Camp Kenedy near San Antonio after the Attack on Pearl Harbor, most likely due to his previous contact with Yamamoto.
 With the influence of the prominent businessmen of Orange such as the Stark and Sims families, he was released back to the community without restriction.

-Taro Kishi
+Family

 Kichimatsu’s son Taro would become Texas A&M University’s first Asian student.
 As a highly regarded football player, Taro Kishi helped Texas A&M win a Southwest Conference championship and was one of the early great APA athletes.
 He graduated in 1926 with a degree in agriculture.
+Kichimatsu's grandson is the NASA engineer, John Hirasaki, who in 1969 along with Buzz Aldrin, Neil Armstrong, Michael Collins, and William Carpentier – became one of the first five known humans to view lunar rocks inside Earth's atmosphere.